15 iconic American cars from the movies

 1962 Cadillac Sedan DeVille parked on grass

 The movie Green Book was inspired by the real-life story of Don Shirley, an African American pianist.
 In 1962, Shirley hired Tony Vallelonga as his personal driver for his show tour, and despite their differences, the men became close.
-The car Vallelonga was driving was the iconic Cadillac.
+The car Vallelonga was driving was a 1962 Cadillac DeVille.

 During filming, three DeVilles were used – two for moving shots and one for static scenes.